gokhankuyucak/gokhankuyucak.github.io/_posts/2018-03-14-bitwise-operations-soa.md

 ```

-**SignedLeftShift:** This operator shifts a bit pattern to the left by certain number of specified bits, and zero bits are shifted into the low-order positions.
+**SignedLeftShift:** This operator shifts a bit pattern to the left by the certain number of specified bits, and zero bits are shifted into the low-order positions.
 It's denoted by <<.
 ```java
 public static int SignedLeftShift(int param1, int param2) {
 		int result= param1 << param2;